felipe-allmeida/felipe-allmeida.github.io/tests.md

 Now imagine that for all our business rules we have small pieces of tests like the ones above covering our code, the smallest change in the rules would be detected by our tests.
 This way we're ensuring that our code is following the business needs.

 ## Integration Tests
 Integration tests are very similar to unit tests, but with one big difference: while unit tests are isolated from external services, integration tests are not.

-So, for this example I'll use a WebApi, we will have to build a testing environment in order to perform our tests:
+Integration tests confirm that two or more app components work together to produce an expected result.

+So, let's go for a example where we only have one two components: a web api and a database.
+In order to initialize both component's, we're going to create a test environment that will load only the necessary dependencies for the test:
 ```C#
 public static class Server
 {